tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 The man approached me in the dark and knelt.
 Shadows filled the hollows of his gaunt face.
 His nose looked prosthetic and was a little off-color in contrast with his manilla skin.
 Although he didn’t look old, dead maybe but not much more than in his mid-forties, his sheer gauntness carved clear outlines of two sets of dentures around the folds of his lips.

-He was horrible -- a walking nightmare.
+He was horrible -- a nightmare in a bad dream.

 I blurted an idiot moan of fear and tried to roll away from him.

 “Get the fuck away from me!”
 I muttered as I kicked my feet out, shuffling my body against the trash-laden wall.
-The man remained knelt there with one knee on the ground and an arm slung on the other with his hand dangling casually.
+The man remained knelt there with one knee on the ground and an arm propped on the other knee with his hand dangling casually.

 He looked deep into my eyes as the dead junkie had before he had sent himself into the endless night.
 This man's eyes, however, did not match the horror that was the rest of his face.
 I saw a tenderness in them; a deep sadness; a pity-filled knowing I couldn’t quite understand at the time.
 He reached a comforting hand out to place it on my ankle.
 I kicked it away and made a vain attempt to scurry further away.